 Varieties includes wise proverbs and maxims to instruct and motivate; inspirational articles to encourage and elevate; and a sprinkling of humorous anecdotes to delight and amuse.
-Rich truths often lay hidden within just waiting to be discovered.
+Rich truths often lay hidden within these Victorian anecdotes just waiting to be discovered.
 Enjoy.

 by Phyllis Browne and Others